 I was 10 minutes late to my session and my tutor was helping someone else.
 Sorry, but 10 minutes late = one “no show”.
 You should try to arrive 5 minutes early for your appointments.

 Help!
-I just missed my 3rd appointment and can’t log in to make a new appointment.
-If you miss 3 appointments, you are dropped from the scheduling system and won’t be allowed to make another appointment online for two weeks.
+I just missed my 2nd appointment and can’t log in to make a new appointment.
+If you miss 2 appointments, you are dropped from the scheduling system and won’t be allowed to make another appointment online for two weeks.
 If you miss 3 appointments, you may not use the online scheduler for the rest of a semester.
 NOTE: You may still “walk in” to the Center, but if tutors are busy working with students who have appointments, you may need to return another time.

 I’m an ADP or graduate student and live more than 25 miles from Staunton.
 Can I still use the Writing Center?
 Yes.
 You can schedule an online tutoring session through WCONLINE.

 How will the tutor see my paper if I make an online appointment?
 When you schedule your online session through WCONLINE, you can attach a paper in advance by clicking the yellow folder icon.

 I live in the dorm on campus but don’t feel like walking to Academic.
 Can I have an online appointment?
 No. Only students who live 25 miles or more from campus may make online appointments.
 Any exceptions to this policy must be approved by the director in advance.